 Venture capital at fair value through profit or loss are carried in the consolidated statement of financial position at fair value with net changes in fair value recorded as unrealized gain (loss) in the consolidated statement of income.

 Financial liabilities

 The Group has determined the classification and measurement of its financial liabilities as follows:

 i.
-Due to banks, depositors' accounts and Sukuk payable
+Due to banks, depositors' accounts and Sukuk payables and term financing